-Airtel revises Rs 149 recharge pack again, now offers 2GB data per day: Report
+Airtel’s Rs 149 recharge pack now offers 2GB data per day, unlimited calls

-Bharti Airtel has revised its popular Rs 149 recharge pack, which now offers 2GB of data per day instead of 1GB.
-According to a report from TelecomTalk, the recharge pack is not available across all telecom circles and only a handful of users will get the benefit.
+Bharti Airtel has revised its popular Rs 149 recharge pack, which now offers 2GB of data per day instead of 1GB as it faces intense competition from newcomer Reliance Jio.
+According to a report from TelecomTalk, the recharge pack is not available across all telecom circles and only a handful of users will get the benefit of the new Rs 149 recharge pack from Airtel.

 Also read: Airtel’s Rs 399 prepaid offer revised to offer 2.4GB daily data: Report

-Airtel’s Rs 149 plan directly competes with Reliance Jio’s Rs 149 prepaid recharge pack.
-The latter pack, however, offers 1.5GB of data per day with a validity of 28 days.
-This takes the total benefit of 42GB.
-Plus, of course, users are entitled to get unlimited voice calls and 100 SMSes a day.
-Also, included is Jio’s suite of apps.
+The new Rs 149 plan directly competes with Reliance Jio’s Rs 149 prepaid recharge pack.
+Jio’s recharge pack, however, offers 1.5GB of data per day with a validity of 28 days.
+This takes the total benefit to 42GB data in total.
+Airtel’s plan though applies to 3G and 4G data connections.
+Users are entitled to get unlimited voice calls and 100 SMS free a day in the Reliance Jio plan as well.
+Also, included are Jio’s suite of apps.
+However, Jio charges Rs 99 for the Prime membership.

 Also read: Apple Watch 3 LTE full review: This will change your lifestyle, but not everyone needs it

-In another news, Airtel recently launched a new Rs 499 prepaid recharge plan that offers 2GB of data per day with a validity of 82 days.
+Airtel recently launched a new Rs 499 prepaid recharge plan that offers 2GB of data per day with a validity of 82 days.
 This means users will get a total of 164GB data for the validity period at 2GB per day.
-The telecom company also revised its Rs 399 prepaid recharge pack that now offers 2.4GB daily data for a total period of 84days.
-As usual, it comes with unlimited voice calls, free outgoing national roaming for all users, and SMS benefits.
+The telecom company also revised its Rs 399 prepaid recharge pack that now offers 2.4GB daily data for a total period of 84 days.
+Airtel’s plan comes with unlimited voice calls, free outgoing national roaming for all users, and SMS benefits.

 For all the latest Technology News, download Indian Express App